CartoDB/labs-routing/pgRouting/README.md

 * **geom** [geometry] Linestring (EPSG:4326)
 * **length** [double] Length of the segment (meters)

-Processing time vs route length (ms/km)
+Processing time vs route length in km (ms/km)

 ![time-distance](http://i.imgur.com/sht1zwO.jpg?!)

 The performance of this function compared to the standard one is related to the distance between the studied points.
-This chart represents the improvement ratio vs. distance in meters.
+This chart represents the improvement ratio vs. distance in km.

 ![improvement](http://i.imgur.com/KHRIu1U.jpg)